DGretta/Music/problem_solving/05_timing_sync.md

 2. MIDI to modern synths directly
 3. MIDI to DIN Sync converter for vintage Roland
 4. MIDI to CV for modular (analog clock out)
-5. All slaves receive timing from DAW
+5. All secondary devices receive timing from DAW
 ```

 ---